yewstack/yew/docs/concepts/services/fetch.md

 `FetchService::fetch` accepts two parameters: a `Request` object and a `Callback`.
 The `Callback` is called once the request has completed allowing you to handle the data returned from the request.
-The callback you pass needs to take a single parameter of type `Response<T>` where `T` is the body of the request.
-Yew needs to be able to parse the response body to create an instance of the data type `T` so `T` needs to implement `From<Text>`.
+The callback you pass needs to take a single parameter of type `Response<T>` where `T` is the body of the response.
+Yew needs to be able to parse the response body to create an instance of the data type `T` so `T` needs to implement `From<Text>` or `From<Binary>`.
+To fetch data in a binary format you should use `FetchService::fetch_binary` rather than `FetchService::fetch`.

 :::note
 Because something could go wrong trying to deserialize data `From<Text>` and `From<Binary>` are only implemented for `FormatDataType<Result<T, ::anyhow::Error>>` (not `FormatDataType<T>`) where `FormatDataType` is used as a placeholder for any type in the format module (e.g. `Json`).

 This means that your callbacks should look like
 ```rust
 self.link.callback(|response: Json<Result<ResponseType, anyhow::Error>>|)
 ```
-instead of
+rather than
 ```rust
 self.link.callback(|response: Json<ResponseType>|)
 ```